Venus of Dolní Věstonice

-The Venus of Dolní Věstonice (Věstonická venuše) is a Venus figurine, a ceramic statuette of a nude female figure dated to 29,000–25,000 BCE (Gravettian industry).
+The Venus of Dolní Věstonice (Věstonická venuše) is a Venus figurine, a ceramic statuette of a nude female figure dated to 31,000–27,000 years ago (Gravettian industry).
 It was found at the Paleolithic site Dolní Věstonice in the Moravian basin south of Brno, in the base of Děvín Mountain in what is today the Czech Republic.
 This figurine and a few others from locations nearby are the oldest known ceramic articles in the world.

 Description

 It has a height of 111 mm, and a width of 43 mm at its widest point and is made of a clay body fired at a relatively low temperature (500–800 °C).
-The statuette follows the general morphology of the other Venus figurines: exceptionally large breasts, belly and hips, perhaps symbols of fertility, relatively small head and little detail on the rest of the body.
+The statuette follows the general morphology of the other Venus figurines: exceptionally large breasts, belly, and hips, perhaps symbols of fertility, and little detail on the rest of the body.
 A feature which no longer remains a part of the sculpture, is the fact that it is thought to have been originally ornamented with four feathers.
 This is evidenced by the four small holes on the top of the head.
 Although the type of feather has not been determined, the holes are said to be produced with a tool that is relatively sharp – of which a feather would satisfy.

+History

 The palaeolithic settlement of Dolní Věstonice in Moravia, a part of Czechoslovakia at the time organized excavation began, now located in the Czech Republic, has been under systematic archaeological research since 1924, initiated by Karel Absolon.
-In addition to the Venus figurine, figures of animals – bear, lion, mammoth, horse, fox, rhino and owl – and more than 2,000 balls of burnt clay have been found at Dolní Věstonice.
+In addition to the Venus figurine, figures of animals – bear, lion, mammoth, horse, fox, rhino, and owl – and more than 2,000 balls of burnt clay have been found at Dolní Věstonice.